 Additionally, the Sarbanes-Oxley Act and the related rules and regulations of the SEC and the Nasdaq Capital Market require us to implement particular corporate governance practices and adhere to a variety of reporting requirements and complex accounting rules.
-Among other things, we are subject to rules regarding the independence of the members of our board of directors and committees of the board and their experience in finance and accounting matters and certain of our executive officers are required to provide certifications in connection with our quarterly and annual reports filed with the SEC.
+Among other things, we are subject to rules regarding the independence of the members of our board of directors and committees of the board and their experience in finance and accounting matters, and certain of our executive officers are required to provide certifications in connection with our quarterly and annual reports filed with the SEC.
 The perceived personal risk associated with these rules may deter qualified individuals from accepting these positions.
-Accordingly, we may be unable to attract and retain qualified officers and directors.
-If we are unable to attract and retain qualified officers and our ability to maintain the listing of our shares of common stock on the Nasdaq or another stock exchange could be adversely affected.
+Accordingly, we may be unable to attract and retain qualified officers and directors, our business and our ability to maintain the listing of our shares of common stock on the Nasdaq or another stock exchange could be adversely affected.

-U.S. federal income tax reform and changes in other tax laws could adversely affect us.
+Changes in U.S. federal income and other tax laws could adversely affect us.